Become a Stronger Leader by Embracing Your Contradictions

 Part of my journey over the last few years has been realizing that maybe my contradictions don’t have to be black and white.
 Maybe my strength as a leader comes not from one side or another, but from threading those contradictions and finding balance instead.

-One of the things people in our Academy have reflected back to me over time is that I’m known for coming in with the tough love.
+One of the things people in our community have reflected back to me over time is that I’m known for coming in with the tough love.
 It’s a strength that comes not from the head or the heart, but from the messy, uncategorizable place where the two meet.
 And if I strive too much to operate in either logic mode or empathy mode alone, I don’t have access to that strength that comes from combining them.

 Some of our most valuable strengths as leaders come from this place of balance, when we embrace all our complicated parts and begin to understand how our contradictions can link together in harmony, without dimming one side or the other.